Mexico Says Wont Accept US invasion In Fight Against Cartels - UrduPoint

 Military threats from the United States always generate resentment in Mexico, which lost half of its territory to the United States in the 19th century.

-Sheinbaum said that she would present to Congress a constitutional reform to protect the country against possible actions "that are harmful to the integrity, independence and sovereignty of the nation" or the violation of its territory.
+Sheinbaum said that she would present to Congress a constitutional reform to protect "the integrity, independence and sovereignty of the nation" including against the violation of its territory by land, air or sea.

+On Thursday, Canada -- also under threat of 25-percent tariffs from Trump over the flow of drugs and migrants into the United States -- joined the United States in labeling seven drug cartels as "terrorist entities."

+The groups sanctioned by Canada included the Gulf Cartel, the Sinaloa Cartel, the Michoacan Family, the United Cartels, MS-13, TdA and the Jalisco New Generation Cartel.

 Mexico says that between 200,000 and 750,000 weapons manufactured by US gunmakers are smuggled across the border from the United States every year, often being used in crime.